Abd al-Samad: Samad

-One source says that Samad's father was the vizier of Shah Shuja of Shiraz, a difficulty with her theory that Brend explains by speculating that this was instead his grandfather, in whose house he was brought up while Sultan Muhammed established his career at court.
-According to Mughal records, Samad became a master in the court workshop of Shah Tahmasp I of Persia.
-He was also a calligrapher, something not mentioned in connection with Mirza Ali.
+One source says that Samad's father was the vizier of Shah Shoja Mozaffari, a difficulty with her theory that Brend explains by speculating that this was instead his grandfather, in whose house he was brought up while Sultan Muhammed established his career at court.
+According to Mughal records, Samad became a master in the court workshop of the Safavid Shah, Tahmasp I. He was also a calligrapher, something not mentioned in connection with Mirza Ali.
 No works are generally attributed to him before about 1544–45, although Welch attributes a miniature in the much earlier Shah Tahmasp Shahnameh to him.
 Brend finds this painting "unsatisfactory" and the work of an inexperienced painter.